nickmflorin/happybudget-api/README.md

 ### Running Locally

-To run the application locally, simply activate the virtual environment, start postgres app, and start the Django web server:
+To run the application locally, simply activate the virtual environment and start the Django web server:

 ```bash
 $ . ./env/bin/activate